Lydia711/Tabeyo-frontend/README.md

 ## Contributing

-If you have any idea or feature to add to the project to improve it, you are quite welcomed to contribute!
+If you have any ideas or features to add to the project to improve it, you are more than welcome to contribute!
 Make sure to follow the following simple steps to add your own amazing feature to Tabeyo:

 1. Fork the Project